chris-chen-creates/archilator/README.md

 ## How to run
 1. Open a terminal window
-2. Navidage to the Archilator project
+2. Navigate to the Archilator project
 3. Within terminal, use the command:

         npm start